roott1/CanSat/README.md

 ## About the Web Server
 The [Web Server](https://codepen.io/Diego-Baeza/pen/NWJVZRj) is where you can easily visualize the information from the sensors.
 <br>
-HTML and CSS files are uploaded directly to ESP32 using SPIFFS. 'cause i like it more.
+Once HTML and CSS files are done they will be uploaded directly to ESP322 using SPIFFS.